 Explore these helpful transfer specific resources for recently accepted transfer students.
 Read advice from Cal Poly transfer students, and staff and faculty that were transfer students themselves!

 Register for and attend both SLO Days and Week of Welcome (WOW).
-During each of these orientation events, you'll get a chance to meet us!
+During each of these orientation events, you'll get a chance to connect with us and the College of Engineering!
 We'll get you acquainted with Cal Poly and make sure you have all the important information about fall registration.

 For general information on the registration process and tips, see University Advising's Transfer Student page.

-You will be enrolled in the "College of Engineering Transfer SLO Days" Canvas course on July 1st.
+You will be enrolled in the "College of Engineering Transfer SLO Days" Canvas course starting on July 15th.
 This course was created by advisors to give you all the information you need to prepare for registering for your first quarter!
 Please take time and complete it in its entirety.

 Here are some important things to do during your first fall quarter at Cal Poly.

 From now on, you'll register as a continuing student.
 The overall process remains the same, but the details will be different from when you registered for fall quarter.

 Each quarter you will be assigned a date/time for registration, which is listed on the right side of the Student Center.
 This date and time is based on your actual academic progress level (how many degree applicable units you have completed), which is found on your academic progress gauge in PolyProfile.
 It will be updated after week 4 each quarter.